Yes, you can buy a home—even with student loans!

 How will mortgage lenders consider my student debt?

-At Better, we accept DTI up to 50% for creditworthy borrowers, but the lower your DTI, the more financing options will be available to you.
+Understanding your DTI can help you identify ways to make yourself a more attractive borrower to a lender.
+At Better Mortgage, we accept DTI up to 50% for creditworthy borrowers, but the lower your DTI, the more home financing options will be available to you.
 If you can reduce the monthly amount you have to pay to cover your debt commitments by refinancing your student loans or paying off a credit card or two, this can help lower your DTI and increase your financing options.
 Additionally, if someone else is helping you with your student loan payments, say your parents or a fairy godmother has stepped in to make the payments for you, we may be able to qualify you for a mortgage without even counting your student debt payment in your DTI.
 Here are more tips on how to improve your DTI.

 How much savings do I need to buy a home?

 There can also be upfront costs to buying a home beyond the down payment.
-If you don’t have enough cash to bring to closing, you may be able to roll the closing costs into your loan for a “no cost” mortgage, in exchange for a slightly higher interest rate.
-At Better, we don’t charge any lender or commission fees, so you won’t have to worry about paying for those additional costs if you work with us.
-We also have an instant mortgage discount finder that can also help you find even more opportunities to save on the upfront costs of buying a home based on how you earn and where you live.
+If you don’t have enough cash to bring to closing, you may be able to roll the closing costs into your loan for a “no cost” mortgage, in exchange for a higher interest rate.
+At Better Mortgage, we don’t charge any lender or commission fees, so you won’t have to worry about paying for those additional costs if you work with us.